garydavenport73/PreferredSoundPlayer/README.md

 -Linux will play the sound with ALSA, and if not a .wav file will sound like white noise.

 #### -MacOS uses the afplay module which is present OS X 10.5 and later

+#### -For looping, I would recommend only using .wav files, but you can loop mp3s.

+In Windows, the duration of the sound file is calculated and that duration is used to loop the sound file.
+In Linux, the duration of the sound file is calculated if it is a wav file, otherwise, a loop checks every 0.2 seconds to see if the sound file is playing, if not, it relaunches the sound.
+MacOS works similar to the Linux algorithm.
+So if you use .wav files instead of mp3s, you avoid a background loop that checks 5 times a second, and also the small gap in sound that can occur when the loop restarts (less than .2 seconds).
+See additional notes below about looping in a game loop.

 To use the module simply add:
 ```